dbt-labs/docs.getdbt.com/website/docs/tutorial/1b-setting-up-snowflake.md

 <Lightbox src="/img/snowflake_tutorial/dbt_cloud_set_up_a_repository.png" title="dbt Cloud - Set Up a Repository" />
 </p>

-&nbsp;&nbsp;&nbsp;&nbsp;It should take a few seconds to create the repo and once it’s complete you’ll see a Successfully imported repository message and you’ll be able to click Continue.
+It should take a few seconds to create the repo and once it’s complete you’ll see a Successfully imported repository message and you’ll be able to click Continue.

 11. You can skip the final step of inviting other users to your account and click Skip & Complete to finish the setup.
 You’ll be able to go back and add users at any point within your account.